 Saving your Money

 Put your emergency fund and other savings to work for you.
-EQ Bank has long been one of the industry leaders in high interest rate bank accounts.
-But great news, they have recently increased to 2.45% everyday interest rate*!
+EQ Bank has long been one of the industry leaders in high interest rate bank accounts, with a 2.00% everyday interest rate*!

 EQ Bank legal footnote: *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.